devtoguk/milestone-3-THINGS-TO-DO/README.md

 For testing information please use the following link [TESTING.md](/TESTING.md)

 ## Running Locally and Deployment
-For local running and deployment information please use the following link [DEPLOYMENT.md](/DEPLOYMENT.md)
+For running locally and deployment information please use the following link [DEPLOYMENT.md](/DEPLOYMENT.md)

 ## Credits
 ### Text content
 Some text has been written by R.Thompson and other activity titles and descriptions have been copied from their respective websites.(if this was not an educational project, permission would have been sought before using their exact text).
 Any character names mentioned in any activities remain the property of their respective copyright owners.

 ### Logo
 The logo image was created from scratch using Adobe Photoshop.